song-wx/SIFT/README.md

-# SIFT: Sparse Increment Fine-Tuning
+# [ICML 2024 Spotlight] SIFT: Sparse Increment Fine-Tuning
 The repository contains the implementation for the paper: [**Sparse is Enough in Fine-tuning Pre-trained Large Language Models**](https://arxiv.org/abs/2312.11875) and the introduction of the general usage of SIFT in different demands.

-Our paper is accepted at ICML 2024.
-Congratulations!

 **Sparse is Enough in Fine-tuning Pre-trained Large Language Models**<br>
 *Weixi Song\*, Zuchao Li\*, Lefei Zhang, Hai Zhao, Bo Du*\